canitry/RenderingJournal/cse168finalproject.md

 ![](FinalProject/ProposalDemo)

 The next steps of the project would be to tackle Image-Based Lighting.
 Then, to wavelet transform the transport matrix along its rows to allow for real time performance with higher resolution environment maps.
-Tackling Image-Based Lighting will mean that I will implement environment maps, particularly cube maps, and, adding to the existing IMGUI interface, a method of rotating the image projected onto the cube map so that it is simple to relight in real time.
+Tackling Image-Based Lighting will mean that I will implement environment maps, namely cube maps, and add a method of rotating the image projected onto the cube map to the existing IMGUI interface so that it is simple to relight in real time.

 ![Hero Video](FinalProject/heroVideo)